What should you do when a tire blowout happens?

 Tire blowouts are something that all truck drivers dread, no matter what kind of truck they are driving.
 The reality is that even trucks from established brands such as Foton in the Philippines are not exempt from this of problem.
 For most truck drivers, tire blowouts will almost always cause them to lose control over their truck.

-If you ask places that in the Philippines with trucks for sale, and they’ll probably claim that tire blowouts are quite rare.
-While they’re not something that every truck driver will experience, it’s still important to take note of how these happen and what you should do in case it happens to you.
+If you ask many truck dealerships, they’ll probably tell you that tire blowouts are quite rare.
+While these common truck problems can be mostly avoided through regular maintenance, it’s still important to take note of how truck blowouts happen and what you should do in case it happens to you.

 Every truck driver will do whatever it takes to keep their truck, their cargo, and ultimately, themselves, safe during their journey.
 Being safe means ensuring that the truck is in good condition, safety procedures are enacted, and protocols for unforeseen events are kept in mind!